-It was a massive curveball when it was revealed that Eldora would be joining the NASCAR Truck schedule in 2013, and with it being one of the most popular races on the calendar, the fact that NASCAR West has added a dirt race at Las Vegas this year proves that it’ll probably stay on the calendar for awhile.
+It was a massive curveball when it was revealed that Eldora would be joining the NASCAR Truck schedule in 2013, and with it being one of the most popular races on the calendar, the fact that NASCAR West has added a dirt race at Las Vegas for 2018 proves that it’ll probably stay on the calendar for awhile.

 NASCAR’s Grand National Division ran its last race in 1970, and though NASCAR West continued to run a few dirt races in the ensuing years, after 1979 they were also removed.
 However, around the turn of the millennium, NASCAR began flirting with the idea again, leading to one of the most interesting races of the early 2000s.

 In the early 2000s, NASCAR began considering a return to dirt.
 They’d last run a high level dirt race in 1979 when the West Series ran Gardena, and were looking around for a suitable track to make their return to.
 Angie Wilson, a former competitor in the Goody’s Dash Series, suggested that NASCAR hold a Dash race at the Oglethorpe Speedway Park.
 This was eventually agreed upon, and a race was scheduled.

 Opening in 1951, the Oglethorpe Speedway in Pooler, Georgia is one of the more prestigious dirt tracks in the South.
 It held a few Cup races in the mid-50s, closed in the mid-60s, and reopened in 1977.
-The track was a 1/2 mile d-oval for many years, though it’s currently being shortened to 3/8ths mile.
+The track was a 1/2 mile d-oval for many years, though it’s since been shortened to 3/8ths.

 Immediately after the Daytona race in 2003, the NASCAR Goody’s Dash Series competitors were in for a fun time setting up their cars for a dirt race.
 The cavalry, which was mostly made up of Pontiac Sunfires, with an odd sprinkling of Mercury Cougars, Ford Escorts, and Toyota Celica Coupes in the mix, had about two months to prepare for the race, which was to be a 150 lap jaunt known as the Lucas Oil Dash On Dirt 150.